saxenaprerit/Airbnb-price-prediction/README.md

 # Airbnb-price-prediction
-Predicting price of listings in Amsterdam
+Predicting price of listings in Amsterdam based on various features like reviews, host listings etc.